WinSCP Review and Download

 WinSCP for Mac

-- Translations into several languages, including Chinese, Czech, French, German, Japanese, and Spanish
+- Translations are available for several languages, including Chinese, Czech, French, German, Japanese, and Spanish

 - Uploading, downloading, renaming, deleting, creating files and directories and managing their permissions.

-- Scripting language for automating certain file transfer tasks
+- Scripting language for automating file transfer tasks

 - Synchronizing directories bidirectionally